dockhippie/debian/README.md

 # Debian

-This is our minimal customized debian Linux base image based on [debian:jessie](https://registry.hub.docker.com/_/debian/).
+This is our minimal customized Debian base image based on [debian:jessie](https://registry.hub.docker.com/_/debian/).
-The current container size is ```37.18 MB```

 ## Usage